jamesnael/laravel-vue-datatable/README.md

   />
 </template>
 ```
-Used for get selected row if you use <strong>with-select</strong> props.
+Used for get selected row if you use `with-select` props.
 </td>
 </tr>
 </tbody>